bitcraftlab/Principia-Textilica-Course/05-exchange-formats/exercises/readme.md

 *This is a Mathematica Exercise:*

 1. Create an integer sequence using numbers from 1 ..
 5 and use it as cord flip-sequence to create 5-ply Braids (See the braiding demo!)
-2. Write some functions:
+2. Write functions that let you
-  *  A function to change the braiding sequence so the resulting braid is the vertical mirror image of the original braid,
+  *  change the braiding sequence so the resulting braid is the vertical mirror image of the original braid
-  *  A function to change the braiding sequence so the resulting braid is the horizontal mirror image of the original braid
+  *  change the braiding sequence so the resulting braid is the horizontal mirror image of the original braid
-  *  A function to join braids together
+  *  join braids together
 3. Use those functions to create a complex braid.

 Also: